HiCiChlid/Pyspark_ClusterinDocker_Localareanet/README.md

     6.4 Input `sudo apt-get update`; \
     6.5 Input `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin`; \
     6.6 Input `sudo docker run hello-world` to vertify the installation; \
-    6.7 Refer to https://docs.docker.com/engine/install/linux-postinstall/ to do some more things for docker.
+    6.7 Refer to https://docs.docker.com/engine/install/linux-postinstall/ to do more things for docker，e.g., non-root user, starting on boot.
   7. Install spark and some other softwares as the master node through dockerfile `docker build -t your_image_name:master https://raw.githubusercontent.com/HiCiChlid/geosci-pyenv/main/dockerfile`. \
      Install the slaver node through dockerfile `docker build -t your_image_name:slaver https://raw.githubusercontent.com/HiCiChlid/pysparkcluster_indocker_bynetworkcable/main/dockerfile` \
      You can choose which node to deploy on which machine.